zowe/docs-site/docs/extend/extend-apiml/api-mediation-vsam.md

 # Using VSAM as a storage solution through the Caching service

 As an API developer, you can configure VSAM as a storage solution through the Caching service.
-The procedure in this article describes how to configure your storage solution for VSAM or in memory.
+The procedure in this article describes how to configure your storage solution for VSAM.
 Configuring VSAM ensures that you do not lose data if you need to restart.
 Configuring VSAM also makes it possible to leverage multiple caching services concurrently, whereby clients can retreive data through VSAM.

 ## Understanding VSAM